samuelbrasileiro/Alelo/README.md

 2. After running the command, the dependency graph image will be generated and displayed.

     ![Dependency Graph Image](/public/images/dependency_graph.png "Dependency Graph Image")

+---

+## Coding Patterns

+1. Modularity

+    The project is developed with a modular approach, where each module has a clearly defined responsibility and is independent from others.
+This allows for proper separation of functionalities and better code organization.

+2. Architecture

+    Alelo Challenge follows an **MVVM (Model-View-ViewModel)** based architecture.
+The MVVM architecture is an approach that separates the presentation logic from the user interface, facilitating code testability, reusability, and maintainability.
+In this architecture, the Model layer represents the data and business rules, the View layer is responsible for displaying the user interface, and the ViewModel layer acts as a bridge between the data and the user interface.

+3. Project Generation

+    **XcodeGen** is a tool used in the project to generate the .xcodeproj file from a YAML configuration file.
+It simplifies the project configuration process by automating the creation of targets, schemes, and other Xcode-related settings, making continuous collaboration easier.

+4. Resources Generation

+   **SwiftGen** is a tool used in the project to generate typed Swift code for resources such as images, strings, fonts, and colors.
+It analyzes the project's resource files and generates a series of enums and extensions that facilitate safe and typo-free access to resources.

+5. Protocol Oriented Programming

+    The project utilizes the **Protocol-Oriented Programming** code pattern.
+POP allows for the creation of more generic, reusable, and flexible code by promoting code composition and modularity.

+6. Use Cases

+    Use cases (providers) are used to decouple the usage rules from the View Models, achieving a more flexible architecture.

+7. Clean Code

+    The Alelo Challenge project is developed based on the principles of **Clean Code**, which emphasize the readability, simplicity, and maintainability of the code.
+The code have atomic and cohesive functions and classes, descriptive names for variables and methods, avoiding duplication, and maintaining an easily understandable structure.